imjackson/jacksongpack.com/README.md

 ## License

 This repository is maintained with the [GNU General Public License v3.0](./LICENSE).
-The following files are Copyright Jackson Pack, and may not be used without permission:
+However the following files or directories are Copyright Jackson Pack, and may not be used without permission:

--   assets/images/logo.svg
--   favicon.svg
+-   assets/images/